Executive Summary

 We recommend taking the following precautions to help mitigate the impact from possible attacks.
 These recommendations are consistent with previous guidance provided.

-Tactical recommendations
+Tactical Recommendations

 - Ensure at least one copy of critical data is stored offline (air-gapped) to mitigate against encryption or deleting backups stored on the network